raphamorim/flash/README.md

-# myst (work in progress)
+# Flash (work in progress)

-*A mystical shell parser, formatter, and interpreter written in Rust.*
+*A shell parser, formatter, and interpreter written in Rust.*

-Myst is a fast, extensible, and hackable toolkit for working with POSIX-style shell scripts.
+Flash is a fast, extensible, and hackable toolkit for working with POSIX-style shell scripts.
 It includes a parser, formatter, and interpreter built from scratch in Rust.
-Myst understands real-world shell syntax and provides structured AST access for static analysis, tooling, and transformation.
+Flash understands real-world shell syntax and provides structured AST access for static analysis, tooling, and transformation.

 > Inspired by [mvdan/sh](https://pkg.go.dev/mvdan.cc/sh/v3/syntax), but engineered from the ground up with performance and extensibility in mind.

 ## Motivation

-Myst was created to serve two main purposes: as a learning project to better understand shell parsing and syntax, and as a tool for testing and embedding within the [Rio terminal emulator](https://github.com/raphamorim/rio/), a GPU-accelerated terminal written in Rust.
+Flash was created to serve two main purposes: as a learning project to better understand shell parsing and syntax, and as a tool for testing and embedding within the [Rio terminal emulator](https://github.com/raphamorim/rio/), a GPU-accelerated terminal written in Rust.

 ## Feature Coverage

 This table outlines the supported features of POSIX Shell and Bash.
-Use it to track what your **Myst** parser and interpreter implementation in Rust supports.
+Use it to track what your **Flash** parser and interpreter implementation in Rust supports.

 Legends: